Her123an/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the current wo
+script that prints the absolute path name of the current working directory

-rking directory